BergQuester/v8tr.github.io/_posts/2018-04-19-core-data-stack-swift-4.md

 context.delete(item)
 ```

-### Rollbacking
+### Rollbacking Deletion

-You can also reset all changes up to the most recent save using the *rollback* method of the managed object context:
+All changes in the managed object context, up to the most recent save, can be undone by means of the *rollback* method.

 ```swift
 context.rollback()